Ensuring the Safety of Chemical Substances

 Managing Chemical Substances

-In 2003, the UN Economic Commission for Europe (UNECE) issued the first edition of the GHS.
-Many countries have since introduced the GHS, including Japan, which in 2006 compelled use of the system in the Industrial Safety and Health Act.
-As part of its effort to ensure effective product stewardship, the foundation of Responsible Care, and to emphasize the management of chemical substances across its entire supply chain, DIC sought to respond to this development, as well as to provide customers with crucial hazard-related information.
+In 2003, the UN Economic Commission for Europe (UNECE) issued the first edition of the GHS.*1 Many countries have since introduced the GHS, including Japan, which in 2006 compelled use of the system in the Industrial Safety and Health Act.
+As part of its effort to ensure effective product stewardship, the foundation of Responsible Care, DIC was early to respond to this development, providing customers with crucial hazardrelated information and encouraging them to use such information to reduce risks.

-Concurrent with the enforcement of the Industrial Safety and Health Act in 2006, DIC began providing GHS-compliant SDSs.
-In 2009, the Company developed CIRIUS (Chemical Substance Information Comprehensive Management System), a proprietary system that centralizes the management of information on chemical substances in raw materials and products, as well as automatically checks various laws and regulations—including the Act on the Evaluation of Chemical Substances and Regulation of Their Manufacture, etc.—to facilitate swift responses to customers’ requests for information.
-In 2013, DIC began using the Wercs, an SDS and label creation system that facilitates the translation of data into 46 languages, for products destined for overseas markets, while in 2015 it also began deploying the Wercs at overseas Group companies.
-At present, the system is in use at 23 companies in 11 countries and territories.
-DIC also continues to advance the creation of a new comprehensive global chemical substance information management system, CIGNAS (Chemicals Information Global Network Access System), which integrates CIRIUS and the Wercs.
-In addition, in fiscal year 2021 the Company launched CIGNAS in Japan.
-Current plans are to also begin using the new system at DIC Group companies in the PRC in fiscal year 2022 and in the Asia–Pacific region thereafter, with the aim of achieving full global deployment in fiscal year 2024.
-The Sun Chemical Group has used Atrion International Inc.’s chemical substance management system since 2006, enabling it to provide highly accurate information to its customers worldwide.
+Concurrent with the enforcement of the Industrial Safety and Health Act in 2006, DIC began providing GHS-compliant SDSs.*2 In 2009, the Company developed CIRIUS (Chemical Substance Information Comprehensive Management System), a proprietary system that centralizes the management of information on chemical substances in raw materials and products, as well as automatically checks various laws and regulations—including the Act on the Evaluation of Chemical Substances and Regulation of Their Manufacture, etc.—to facilitate swift responses to customers’ requests for information.
+In 2013, the Company began using the Wercs, an SDS creation system used globally that facilitates the translation of data into 46 languages, for products destined for overseas markets, while in 2015 it also began deploying the Wercs outside Japan.
+At present, the system is in use at 23 Group companies in 11 countries and territories.
+DIC also continues to advance the creation of a new comprehensive global chemical substance information management system dubbed CIGNAS (Chemicals Information Global Network Access System).
+In fiscal year 2021, DIC replaced the Wercs and CIRIUS in Japan with CIGNAS.
+Use of the new system commenced at Group companies in Greater China in fiscal year 2023 and is expected to begin at Group companies in the Asia–Pacific region in fiscal year 2024, replacing the Wercs in both regions.
+U.S.-based Sun Chemical, which oversees Group operations in the Americas and Europe, and its group companies have used Atrion International Inc.’s eponymous chemical substance information management system since 2006, enabling it to provide highly accurate information to its customers worldwide.

-Recognizing the importance of specialized expertise in the manufacture, import and handling of chemical substances in accordance with applicable laws and regulations, in 2000 DIC began training employees providing related training.
-Since 2007, the Company has had a proprietary licensing system designed to maintain and enhance the skills of its in-house chemical substance management experts.
+Recognizing the importance of specialized expertise in the manufacture, import and handling of chemical substances in accordance with applicable laws and regulations, in 2000 the DIC Group in Japan began providing related training.
+Since 2007, the Company has had a proprietary licensing system designed to maintain and enhance the skills of employees who have become experts in chemical substance management.

-Creating a New Comprehensive Global Chemical Substance Information Management System and Framework
+Creating and Deploying a New Chemical Substance Information Management System

-DIC is applying capabilities, experience and expertise accumulated in the design, development and operation of CIRIUS and the Wercs to designing and developing its new global system.
-The Company also recognizes that a unified global system for managing chemical substance information will enhance its operational efficiency and thus create a framework for data integration with its SAP system.
+DIC’s Global Chemical Substance Information Management Project (GCIP) applied capabilities, experience and expertise accumulated in the design, development and operation of CIRIUS and the Wercs to designing and developing the CIGNAS system with the objective of streamlining its operations.
+The Company set about creating a unified global system for managing chemical substance information, thereby creating a framework for data integration with its ERP system.

-Individual divisions and departments make use of chemical substance information in its particular work.
-Accordingly, the system will be used not only by experts in the management of chemical substances but also by diverse other employees across the global DIC Group.
-The Group is thus aware of the importance of designing the interface so that even non-experts can use the system with ease.
-The new system will store confidential information on, among others, the chemical composition of products and raw materials.
-For this reason, and because of the wide range of individuals using the system, meticulous attention to security is a key consideration in system design and development.
+Individual divisions and departments make use of chemical substance information in their particular work.
+Accordingly, the system is used not only by experts in the management of chemical substances but also by diverse other employees across the global DIC Group.
+The Company was thus aware of the importance of designing the interface so that even non-experts can use CIGNAS with ease to obtain the information they need.
+In addition, the system stores confidential information on, among others, the chemical composition of products and raw materials.
+For this reason, and because of the wide range of employees across Asia using the system, meticulous attention to security was a key consideration in system design and development.

 A Global Framework

 Techniques used to manage chemical substance information vary greatly depending on country/territory and site, as does the quality of management.
 Given the expected further tightening of laws and regulations governing chemical substances and the increasing number and changing nature of substances used, implementing an organized global approach is essential.
-The Group recognizes that introducing a new system is only part of the solution, and so it has also commenced efforts to establish a new information management framework to support administration of the new system after creation and deployment.
-By the time the new system goes into operation, the Group will have implemented the new framework in the PRC and the Asia–Pacific region, as well as in Japan, its principal operating bases, leveraging know-how accumulated in Japan to integrate information management, thereby ensuring consistent quality, securing compliance and strengthening governance.
-In fiscal year 2019, the Chemical Substance Information Management Group was established at DIC’s corporate headquarters in Tokyo oversee this process.
-In April 2020, the Group also began promoting initiatives in Shanghai.
+The DIC Group recognizes that introducing a new system is only part of the solution, and so it has also commenced efforts to establish a new information management framework to support administration of the new system after deployment.
+In fiscal year 2019, the Chemical Substance Information Management Group was established at DIC’s corporate headquarters in Tokyo to oversee this process.
+In April 2020, this group also began promoting initiatives in Greater China.
+In January 2023, collaboration was expanded to encompass the Asia–Pacific region.
+Through such efforts, the Group will leverage know-how accumulated in Japan to integrate information management, thereby guaranteeing consistent quality, securing compliance and strengthening governance.

 Complying with Laws and Regulations